dev-vickie/dev-vickie/README.md

 git switch -c add-ui-changes
 ```

-## Make necessary changes you want to code and commit those changes
+## 4.Make necessary changes you want to code and commit those changes

 If you go to the project directory and execute the command `git status`, you'll see there are changes.